Dutta Vs Dutta: Filming

 Indraneil Sengupta, another actor of the film told– "Everybody in the cast acted their part to bring back that era, which rocked Kolkata and neighbourhood, about which we heard so many things, alive."

 Critical reception

 The film received positive reviews.
-According to Anandabazar Patrika critic Sangeeta Bandopadhyay, this was Anjan Dutt's best film.
+According to Anandabazar Patrika critic Sangeeta Bandyopadhyay, this was Anjan Dutt's best film.
 This opinion was supported by another Bengali newspaper Ei Samay too.
 Anandabazar Patrika gave the film 9 out of 10.
 The Times of India gave it 31/2 stars out of 5 stars and wrote "the plot comes across as a total mishmash and therefore, loses punch".